-Individual Training Accounts are not an entitlement and are available only to adults and dislocated workers, age 22 years of age or older; and youth, age 18 to 24 years of age who are in need of assistance to attend approved WIOA eligible post-secondary or vocational training.
+Individual Training Accounts are available only to adults and dislocated workers, age 22 years of age or older; and youth, age 18 to 24 years of age who are in need of assistance to attend approved WIOA eligible post-secondary or vocational training.
+This program is used throughout the region with only small differences between the Middle Flint and Lower Chattahoochee WIOAs.

-Training provider applications are available to any provider wishing to be included on the Technical College Systems of Georgia, Office of Workforce Development Eligible Provider Listing.
+Training provider applications are available to any provider wishing to be included on the Georgia Work Ready Eligible Provider Listing.
 Individuals may submit applications to any workforce area for consideration.